 Weekly Assignments: To prepare for lectures and discussions, students are expected to complete the assigned readings in advance of the class meeting where they are mentioned on the Course Schedule.
-To facilitate the students' engagement with the reading assignments, they are required to reflect on them on the Class Discussion Forum by 12:00 a.m. on the day of the class at the latest.
+To facilitate the students' engagement with the reading assignments, they are required to reflect on them on the Class Discussion Forum by 24:00 a.m.
+Tuesday, i.e. the day prior to the class at the latest.
 In their written comments on SuCourse+, they can also ask questions about the readings and bring those questions to class, where we will discuss some of them.

-Evaluation: Mid-term (30%) and Final (30) examination, book review, approx. 5 pages in length (20%), weekly assignments, on which students are required to reflect on the discussion forum in SuCourse+ (20%).
+Evaluation: Mid-term (30%) and Final (30) examination, book review, approx. 5 pages in length (20%), weekly assignments, in which students are required to reflect on the discussion forum in SuCourse+ (20%).

-The two exams are comprised of a take-home essay assignment, in which students have to demonstrate how well they have understood the basic historical processes and the larger framework outlined during the course.
+The two exams are comprised of a 5-question oral entry and a take-home essay assignment, in which students have to demonstrate how well they have understood the basic historical processes and the larger framework outlined during the course.